node-red/node-red-nodes/hardware/wemo/README.md

 This should be backward compatible with the pervious version of this node but will benefit from opening the config dialog and selecting the node you want.

-The node accecpts the following inputs
+The node accepts the following `msg.payload` inputs

  * A single value
      * Accepted values: